uppedtrout/Better-config/README.md

 nations, or even, it is said, between two worlds.
 The scent of Peace is indeed sweet to this Power, whose Word is MASHINNANNA and whose seal is this:
 The Twentieth Name is SUHRIM
 Seeks out the worshippers of the Ancient Ones wherever they may be.
-The Priest whoDownloaded from www.holybooks.com sends him on an errand does so at a terrible risk, for SUHRIM kills easily, and without thought.
+The Priest who sends him on an errand does so at a terrible risk, for SUHRIM kills easily, and without thought.
 His Word is MASHSHANERGAL and his Seal:
 The Twenty-First Name is SUHGURIM